Day Camp Collaborator and Assistant Collaborator- Summer 2019

 - Additional experience with project-based curriculum design, working with gifted children, knowledge of inclusive special education theory and practice, fine arts, applied arts or any other personal superpowers are welcomed.

-While we welcome out-of-town applicants, as a new nonprofit camp we are unable to reimburse the cost of any travel associated with the hiring process or summer housing.
+While we welcome out-of-town applicants, we are unable to reimburse the cost of any travel associated with the hiring process or summer housing.

 Work Hours and Dates

 Camp work day runs from 8:30am-5pm.
 You will only work 8 hours of that day, but for scheduling flexibility you must be available for these hours during the weeks listed below.
 We have weekly staff meetings that keeps us on the same page and creates space for stories and new ideas.

 Session 2 - July 1-5